alexfernandez803/remotion-dataset/README.md

 ```

-The component contains simple animation, using the `scale` the `div` layer is animated.
+The component contains simple animation, using the `scale` in the `div` layer is animated.
 The `Description` component has it's own animation.
 Full code in here [description](#the-description),

 ![](videos/single_component_not_centered.gif)